The

 Laborers'

-Health and Welfare Trust Fund -
+Health & Welfare Fund -

 Established in 1967 to provide medical, dental, life,